univention/univention-corporate-server/doc/architecture/services/udm.rst

 * :ref:`services-ucs-portal`

-Following the chain, *UDM in UMC* and |UCSUHRA| wouldn't work without
+Following the chain, *UDM in UMC* and |UCSREST| wouldn't work without
 |UDM| either.
 From the items mentioned in :ref:`services-udm-architecture` and
 :numref:`architecture-model-udm`, |UDM| needs the following to work properly: